Troubleshooting Core Data

 Cause: Either you have removed the store for the fault you are attempting to fire, or the managed object's context has been sent a

-Remedy: You should discard this object.
+Remedy: Discard this object by removing all references to it.
 If you add the store again, you can try to fetch the object again.

 Problem: You see an exception that looks similar to the following example.